Make your SDG related action count!

 Relevant SDG’s

-IPA SDG – Goal No 6 – Clean water and sanitation
+IPA SDG – Goal No 16 – Peace, justice and strong institutions

 Relevant SDG’s